integreat-io/map-transform/README.md

 const def32o = ['currencies', { $transform: 'explode' }]
 ```

+### `index()` function

+When iterating, this will return the index of the current item in the array.
+When used outside of an iteration, it always returns `0`.

 #### `implode()` function

 This is the exact opposite of the `explode` helper, imploding from a service and